Waltham police offering reward as search continues for suspect in attacks on 11 men

-WALTHAM, MASS.
-(WHDH) - Police are offering a $5,000 cash reward and the mayor of Waltham is urging residents not to go out unless they have to as the search continues for a man accused of violently attacking at least 11 men at random, including a postal worker, over the last three weeks.

-“It’s very scary for the whole community because we’ve never had anything like this,” said Mayor Jeannette A. McCarthy.
-“We’re very concerned for people that they keep their wits around them, no headphones, no cell phones … If you don’t have to go out, don’t go out.
-Take the dog out early, whatever you have to do.”
+By the time he was able to come to terms with what had happened, his attacker was gone and his face was covered in blood.

+“My ego is knocked up OK, because if I know someone is coming and hit me I fight back OK?
+When I have a chance, but he doesn’t give a chance or a second to have a chance to defend myself,” he said. ” He’s a coward ok.”

-Waltham Police Chief Keith MacPherson on Tuesday said the suspect has been targeting men of various races who are in their 20s, 30s, and 40s.
+Waltham Police Chief Keith MacPherson on Tuesday said the suspect has been randomly targeting men of various races who are in their 20s, 30s, and 40s since Nov.
+10.

+“The person or persons responsible for these crimes appears to be lying in wait for the victims,” MacPherson explained.
+“Potentially selecting victims who are distracted or otherwise unaware of the attacker’s presence.”

 In all of the assaults, the victims were attacked from behind with a “blunt object” and left with serious injuries including orbital and facial fractures, according to MacPherson.